 Action No. What we will do How will we do it: How will we monitor improvement (indicators of improvement)?
 How much will it cost (New Burdens funding or otherwise)?
-When are we planning to do it?
-Increase the amount of safe flexible accommoda ation with appropriate suppor rt 1 Continue to support the provision of support in refuge accommodation and safe accommodation in Norfolk.
+When are we plan ning to do it?
+Increase the amount of s safe flexible accommoda ation with appropriate suppor rt 1 Continue to support the provision of support in refuge accommodation and safe accommodation in Norfolk.
 Extend existing contracts to align with priorities identified in this strategy.
-Existing and improved KPIs. £590,000 ongoing 2 Work with RPs, Districts and Homes England to investigate opportunities to Work with partners to set up a strategic housing partnership group to 38 3 additional bedspaces required - ideas that result in more flexible approaches to New Burden's funding cannot be used for capital.
-Work with RPs and Homes England and work Year 1 Instigate Development group deliver more (flexible) consider DA DA accommodation to meet with NCC.
-Estimate with NCC.
-Estimate Support per unit c. £11k p.a. - this will Year 2 16+ additional bedspaces Page involving support providers.
-This could be through repurposing of existing buildings, leases for spotpurchase or new-build refuges. establish how that will be delivered.
-Increase as needs of young people and children are considered.
-Total approximately £418,000 (once 38 units + increase once inflation is Year 3 22+ additional bedspaces 39 Pilot a satellite accommodation offer.
-Explore safe satellite accommodation in areas Flexible accommodation to meet all needs especially Leases to be paid by rental income -support through New Year 1 4 units of demand and limited supply. those of males and those with protected characteristics including older people Burdens funding, Considered £110,000 p.a.(once an additional 10 units achieved (+ Year 2 3 including older people this may increase once inflation is known) Year 3 3 4 Approach the 4 RPs who own existing refuge a/c to look at whether modifications can be made to increase PD accessibility.
+Existing and improved KPIs. £590,000 ongoing 2 Work with RPs, Districts and Homes England to investigate opportunities to ork with RPs, Districts ad Homes England to vestigate opportunities to eliver more (flexible)Work with partners to set up a strategic housing partnership group to consider DA383 additional bedspaces required - ideas that result in more flexible approaches to DA accommodation to meetNew Burden's funding cannot be used for capital.
+Work with RPs and Homes England and work with NCC.
+Estimate Support per Year 1 Instigate Development group deliver more (flexible) accommodation and with NCC.
+Estimate Support per unit c. £11k p.a. - this will Year 2 16+ additional bedspaces involving support providers.
+This could be through re- purposing of existing buildings, leases for spot- purchase or new-build refuges. establish how that will be delivered. increase as needs of young people and children are considered.
+Total approximately £418,000 (once 38 units + increase once inflation is known).
+Year 3 22+ additional bedspaces 3 Pilot a satellite accommodation offer.
+Explore safe satellite accommodation in areas Flexible accommodation to meet all needs especially Leases to be paid by rental income -support through New Year 1 4 units of demand and limited supply. those of males and those with protected characteristics including older people Burdens funding, Considered £110,000 p.a.(once an additional 10 units achieved (+ Year 2 3 this may increase once inflation is known) Year 3 3 4 Approach the 4 RPs who own existing refuge a/c to look at whether modifications can be made to increase PD accessibility.
 Support and champion the need for accessible accommodation.
 Additional units accessible to those with a physical disability - meetings to be held quarterly with RPS Work with districts and RPs in terms of a joint approach to funding adaptations that cannot be funded as DFGs.
-It is envisaged 1-2 accommodation co to meet wheelchair uld be adapted
+It is envisaged 1-2 accommodation co to meet wheelchai ould be adapted